 The module aims to equip students with the historical and critical contexts that inform contemporary editorial photographic practice.

 The Dissertation module provides an extended space for a self-initiated investigation, which builds on theoretical and critical debates studied earlier in the course.
 This module requires substantial research and an advanced level of understanding and analysis.
-Students are encouraged to investigate a range of primary and secondary sources in the production of this intellectually challenging conclusion of their theoretical studies.
+You are encouraged to investigate a range of primary and secondary sources in the production of this intellectually challenging conclusion of your theoretical studies.

 David Moore, Course Leader

 David is a widely published and exhibited photographic practitioner using documentary practice, with several published monographs that observe state and social apparatus and explorations of institutional power.